-- Log in to your secure account at www.bhfe.com.
-Go to "My Account." - · A passing grade of at least 70% is required on the exam for this course. - You will have three attempts to pass the exam (call or email us after three unsuccessful attempts for instructions). - · The exam is not timed, and it does not need to be completed in one session. - For a printed copy of the exam questions, open the exam and press "Print Exam." - Once you pass the exam, the results (correct/incorrect answers) and certificate of completion appear in "My Account."
+- Go to "My Account" and locate this course in your Active Courses list. - Click "View Course," then "Course Exam," then "Open Exam."
+(You can print the exam questions for reference purposes using the "Print Exam Questions" link.) - A passing grade of at least 70% is required on the exam for this course. - You will have three attempts to pass the exam (call or email us after three unsuccessful attempts for instructions). - The exam is not timed, and it does not need to be completed in one session. - Once you pass the exam, the results (correct/incorrect answers) and certificate of completion appear in "My Account."
 A confirmation email is also sent. - CFP Board and IRS credit hours, if applicable, are reported on Tuesdays and at the end of the month.